Kasak1301/microsoft-clone/README.md

-# Microsoft Website Clone & Netflix UI Attempt
+# Microsoft Website Clone

-This project is a front-end UI clone of Microsoft's official homepage and a Netflix-style landing page, built using only HTML and CSS.
+This project is a front-end UI clone of Microsoft's official homepage built using only HTML and CSS.

 ## Features
 - Responsive layout